almostearthling/when-command-docs/advanced.rst

 * ``command``:
   The value indicates the full command line to be executed when the task is run, it can contain every legal character for a shell command.
-  *This entry is mandatory:* omission invalidates the file.
+  *This entry is mandatory*: omission invalidates the file.
 * ``environment variables``:
   A multi-value entry that includes a variable definition on each line.
   Each definition has the form ``VARNAME=value``, must be indented and